PervonHarke/F14Tomcat_WeightCalculator/README.md

 Is also work in progress and atm only works partially.
 The programm istelf has slight inaccuracies but that should not affect the decissions made based on the results the programm gave you.

-Programm written in Pascal using Delphi to calculate their weight of the F-14B.
+Programm written in Pascal using **Delphi from Embarcadero** to calculate their weight of the F-14B.
 Intended for use while playing DCS World.

 ***
 ### Weight table